-Squicciarini’s main research interests include trust negotiations, privacy, and access control for grid computing systems.
-She has been the main architect of Trust-X, an advanced trust negotiation system supporting privacy policies, anonymity, and recovery techniques.
-Currently, she is exploring security issues in the context of social networks and is developing trust negotiation protocols in peer-to-peer platforms.
+Squicciarini’s main research interests include data privacy, access control and system security.
+Currently, she is exploring security issues in the context of social networks with emphasis on users’ privacy and online deviance.

 Her teaching activities cover topics in security and database systems.